-2023-2024 Middle School Dress Code Guidelines
+2024-2025 Middle School Dress Code Guidelines

+APPEARANCE POLICY

-APPEARANCE POLICY S M Only approved attire may be worn on campus during school hours.
-Clothing must be modest, neat, clean, and without holes or thread patches.
-Student apparel should cover an area from the shoulders to 4 inches above the knee.
-Clothing must fit appropriately, avoiding overly loose or snug options.
-Attire must be free of questionable or inappropriate messages.
-Hair must be neat, clean, and out of the eyes, avoiding unnatural hair colorings.
-PURCHASING Lands' End is our preferred retailer; however, clothing may be purchased from any store if it follows the approved uniform/dress code guidelines and appearance policy.
-The LCS logo is available for embroidery only through Lands' End, but is optional.
-The Lighthouse Landing Student Store is available on the LCS website and on campus.
-FRIDAY/CASUAL DRESS/THEME DAY POLICY T Every Friday, students may wear casual clothing if they donate \$1 per Friday, or \$20 at the beginning of the school year.
-Donations will go to our sister school in Liberia.
-Casual dress must comply with the appearance policy listed above.
-Students may wear jeans and a casual top.
-Students may not wear athletic pants or shorts, leggings, or sweatpants.
-There are occasional theme days throughout the school year.
+- Only approved attire may be worn on campus during school hours. - Clothing must be modest, neat, clean, and without holes or thread patches. - Student apparel should cover an area from the shoulders to 4 inches above the knee. - Clothing must fit appropriately, avoiding overly loose or snug options. - Attire must be free of questionable or inappropriate messages. - Hair must be neat, clean, out of the eyes, and avoiding unnatural hair colorings.

+PURCHASING

+- Lands' End is our preferred retailer; however, clothing may be purchased from any store if it follows the approved uniform/dress code guidelines and appearance policy. - The LCS logo is available for embroidery only through Lands' End, but is optional. - The Lighthouse Landing Student Store is available on the LCS website and on campus.

+FRIDAY/CASUAL DRESS/NAVIGATOR HYPE THEME DAY POLICY

+- Every Friday, students may wear casual clothing if they donate a minimum of \$1 per Friday.
+Donations will go to World Vision. - o Casual dress must comply with the appearance policy listed above. - Students may wear jeans and a casual top. - o Students may not wear athletic pants or shorts, leggings, or sweatpants. - There are occasional theme days throughout the school year.
 Attire must comply with the appearance policy listed above.

-CONS EQUENCES OF UNIFORM/DRESS CODE AND APPEARANCE POLICY VIOLATIONS In accordance with signed agreements between LCS and enrolled families, students are expected to arrive at school properly dressed each day.
-Teachers will cite students who are not in compliance with dress codes.
-Students will be offered the opportunity to call home for appropriate clothing needs or provided available clothing on loan at school.
-Repeated uniform/dress code violations will be referred to school administration.
-Uniform/dress code violations will be tracked in FACTS/RenWeb and a notification will be sent home.
+CONSEQUENCES OF UNIFORM/DRESS CODE AND APPEARANCE POLICY VIOLATIONS

+- In accordance with signed agreements between LCS and enrolled families, students are expected to arrive at school properly dressed each day. - Teachers will cite students who are not in compliance with dress codes. - Students will be offered the opportunity to call home for appropriate clothing needs or provided available clothing on loan at school. - Repeated uniform/dress code violations will be referred to school administration. - Uniform/dress code violations will be tracked in FACTS/RenWeb and a notification will be sent home.

-JUMPERS SHIRTS SKIRTS/SKORTS/PANTS/SHORTS Custom plaid-knife or box pleat (available at Lands' End) Plain colored (khaki or navy) Marymount plaid-knife or box pleat (available at Dennis Uniforms) Long/short sleeve polo shirt (white, navy or maize - maize available at Lands' End only) Long/short sleeve blouse (white or navy) LCS spirit wear shirts, sold through the Lighthouse Landing Student Store (blue, white, or grey) Straight or plain skirt, skort (khaki, navy, or Lands' End custom plaid) Uniform or cargo shorts (khaki or navy) Uniform or cargo pants (khaki or navy) Capris (khaki or navy) SWEATSHIRTS/ SWEATERS/VESTS SOCKS/TIGHTS/SHOES/LEGGINGS SHOES/HATS/ACCESSORIES LCS uniform sweatshirt embroidered through Lands' End (navy or white) LCS uniform sweatshirt available at the Lighthouse Landing Student Store (navy, white, or grey) Plain or Lighthouse sweatshirt (navy, white, or grey) Sweater, sweater vest (navy, white, grey, or maize - maize available at Lands' End only) Fleece jacket or vest (navy, white, or grey) Leggings, tights, or shorts must be worn with skirts or jumpers.
+2024-2025 MIDDLE SCHOOL UNIFORM GUIDELINES GIRLS JUMPERS SHIRTS SKIRTS/SKORTS/PANTS/SHORTS Custom plaid-knife or box pleat (available at Lands' End) Plain colored (khaki or navy) Marymount plaid-knife or box pleat (available at Dennis Uniforms) Long/short sleeve polo shirt (white, navy or maize - maize available at Lands' End only) Long/short sleeve blouse (white or navy) LCS shirts, sold through the Lighthouse Landing Student Store (blue, white, maize, or grey) Straight or plain skirt, skort (khaki, navy, or Lands' End custom plaid) Uniform or cargo shorts (khaki or navy) Uniform or cargo pants (khaki or navy) Capris (khaki or navy) SWEATSHIRTS/ SWEATERS/VESTS SOCKS/TIGHTS/SHOES/LEGGINGS SHOES/HATS/ACCESSORIES LCS uniform sweatshirt embroidered through Lands' End (navy or white) LCS uniform sweatshirt available at the Lighthouse Landing Student Store (navy, white, or grey) Plain or Lighthouse sweatshirt (navy, white, or grey) Sweater, sweater vest (navy, white, grey, or maize - maize available at Lands' End only) Fleece jacket or vest (navy, white, or grey) Leggings, tights, or shorts must be worn with skirts or jumpers.
 Shoes must be closed toe and back with no more than a 2-inch heel height.
 No sunglasses or hoods may be worn indoors.
-Only LCS logo hats (sold through school) may be worn on casual dress days.
+Only LCS hats sold through the Lighthouse Landing Student Store may be worn on casual dress days.
 Hats may not be worn on other days.